YDAckerman/FiresideSat/README.md

 ## About

-FiresideSat is a tool combining Twilio, AWS Lambda, and a few fire-tracking API's to allow backpackers (or anyone with a sat-phone) to get real-time, location-specific, wildfire and smoke information.

-The project is a work in progress.
-This repository only tracks the python code I've been developing.
-To function, additional work needs to be done setting up a Twilio messaging system with an AWS Lambda function.
-This can easily be done following a few simple tutorials, but I'll track my own path either here or on some blogging platform when I get the chance.
+FiresideSat is a tool to connect my (your?) garmin in-reach mini to various wildfire-related data.

-## Goals
+## Current Goals

 As I was recently reminded, fire perimeters are only part of the problem when one is off-grid.
-Smoke and air-quality tracking and prediction are also essential.
-I am currently incorporating already extant API's for this purpose.
-However doing so will likely require a different architecture than what I have currently set up.
+Smoke and air-quality tracking (and prediction) are also essential.

 ## Updates

+02-20-2021 - a prototype for the 'data backend' is working.
+Lots of different tests to run.
+Certainly not robust.
+Expected downtime this week for one of the apis - might be nice to see how the thing breaks.
+Next: connecting to garmin device (also via airflow?).
+Then user back-end and front-end.

 08-04-2022 - The current design of the project won't work because, as far as I can tell, both twilio and the sat phone will only have